akshaykhanna/DSA/README.md

 - ### [Heap](https://github.com/akshaykhanna/DSA/blob/main/Heap.js)
 - ### [Trie](https://github.com/akshaykhanna/DSA/blob/main/Trie.js)
 - ### [Union Find](https://github.com/akshaykhanna/DSA/blob/main/UnionFind.js) (aka Disjoint Set)
+  -  Check wether nodes are connected or not
+  -  Find(index): Returns root of node index
+  -  Union(ind1, ind2): Joins node at ind1 & ind2
+  -  Connected(x,y): Returns true if nodes are connected (have same root)
 - ### Construct Minimum Spanning Tree (connect all nodes)
   #### Minimum spanning tree
   A **spanning tree** is a connected subgraph in an undirected graph where all vertices are connected with the minimum number of edge.